microsoft/react-native-windows/README.md

 ## Documentation

-[React Native already has great documentation](http://facebook.github.io/react-native/docs), and we're working to ensure React Native for Windows is part of that documentation story.
+[React Native already has great documentation](http://facebook.github.io/react-native/docs), and we're working to ensure the React Native Windows plugin is part of that documentation story.
 Check out the [React documentation](http://facebook.github.io/react/) for further details about the React API in general.

 ## Examples